v-novaltd/LCEVCdecJS/docs/coding_style.md

 We are changing the code to TypeScript, so new modules should be coded in that way.

 Why Typescript?
-Because it is static typed and is better to handle large code base typical problems.
+Because it is static typed and better able to handle the typical problems associated with large code bases.

 ## Public, private and exported functions

-To ensure the minifier work as intended we should follow the next rules for names regarding the type of the member.
-Every member that starts with an underscore is going to be mangle.
+To ensure the minifier work as intended we should use the following rules for names regarding the type of the member.
+Every member that starts with an underscore is going to be mangled.

-Exported members are the ones that appear at the public API and their name should be `camelCase`.
+Exported members will appear at the public API level and their name should be `camelCase`.

-Public members are those ones that can be used between modules.
-We don't want that they can be seen outside so their names should be `_camelCase`.
+Public members can be used between modules but shouldn't be seen outside those modules so their names should be `_camelCase`.

-Private members are all of these members that is only used inside of a module.
+Private members should only be used inside of a module and should be should be `#camelCase` following the new proposed standard (currently on Stage 3 at time of writing).
-We follow new standard proposed (is at Stage 3 when this was written), so they should be `#camelCase`.

-This is not check at the linter, so please make sure you follow this convention.
+These naming conventions are not checked by the linter, so please make sure your naming conforms to these standards.

 ## Why no `continue` support?

-The `continue` command for jump to the next iteration on a loop can be useful.
+The 'continue' command jumps to the next iteration of a loop without executing the rest of the loop.
+While in certain specific circumstances 'continue' can be useful, it is generally considered better practice to omit write loops without 'continue' as it can reduce readibility and redirect code execution in unexpected ways.
-However, most of the time can be ommited if that kind of data is not added into the data structure or if it added in the middle of the scope of the loop can be hard to spot.

-By default is check as an error, but if by removing it makes the code uglier or needs to add more complexity, then disable the lint for that line where it is.
+## Disabling the linter

+The linter will check for errors by default but it can be disabled if the resulting fix makes the code overly complex or less readable, or if the linter is incorrectly reporting a failure - for instance if the global variable is defined in another file but linter does not see it, the linter can be disabled where the global variable is accessed by adding // eslint-disable-line at the errored line.